 Summary:

-Calhoun County Schools in West Virginia has only one high school, Calhoun Middle/High School, which serves grades 5-12.
-The school has consistently ranked among the lowest-performing high schools in the state, with significantly below-average proficiency rates in mathematics, English language arts, and science across all grade levels.
+Calhoun County Schools in West Virginia has only one high school, Calhoun Middle/High School, which has consistently ranked among the lowest-performing high schools in the state.
+The school's academic performance, as measured by state assessments, is significantly below the state averages in mathematics, English Language Arts, and science.

 Thank you for your feedback!